-1 dead, 4 hurt in LA-area mountain ice disaster
+1 dead, 4 hurt in Los Angeles-area mountain ice disaster

 - APNewsBreak: Deal allows Yellowstone bison slaughter

-Two other people also were hospitalized, one with a wrist injury and one with chest pain.
-Both also had hypothermia.
+Two other people also were taken to hospitals, one with a wrist injury and another complaining of chest pain.
+All three also had hypothermia, Peters said.

-A fifth person was treated at the scene for a minor wrist injury.
+A fifth person had a minor wrist injury and was treated at the scene, he said.

+It wasn’t immediately clear how long the hikers had been on the mountain or where they were headed.

+The rescue site is in the Angeles National Forest in an area that is a trailhead for several hiking paths, including the famous Pacific Crest Trail that runs more than 2,600 miles from Mexico to Canada.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.